phac-nml/irida/doc/user/tutorials/snvphyl/index.md

 Adding Samples to the Cart
 ==========================

-Before a pipeline can be run a set of samples and sequence read data must be selected and added to the cart.
-For this tutorial please select all 3 samples and click the **Add to Cart** button.
+Before a pipeline can be run, a set of samples and sequence read data must be selected and added to the cart.
+For this tutorial please select the  2 samples and click the **Add to Cart** button.

 ![add-to-cart]

+Once the samples have been added to the cart, the samples can be reviewed by clicking on the **Cart** button at the top.

+![cart-button.png]

 Selecting a Pipeline
 ====================

+For this tutorial, we will select the **SNVPhyl Phylogenomics Pipeline**.

 ![pipeline-select]

-For this tutorial, we will select the **SNVPhyl Phylogenomics Pipeline**.

 Selecting Parameters
 ====================